EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

 Now, install the [PHP Debug extension](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug) so that we can take advantage of that Xdebug that we installed in our container via our Dockerfile.

 Create a new launch configuration for interactive debugging with PHP by clicking on the "Run" button in the action bar to the left (`Ctrl + Shift + D` also works).
-Click the "Show" link in the pane that appears.
-Then, in the resulting menu at the top of the window, click the "Add configuration..." option.
-Finally, select the "PHP" option from the resulting menu.
+Click the "create a launch.json file" link in the pane that appears.
+Then, in the resulting menu at the top of the window, select the "PHP" option.
 Here's a screen capture for guidance:

 ![Setting up debugging in VS Code](./how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development/debug.png)

 That will result in a new `.vscode/launch.json` file created that contains the launch configuration for the PHP debugger.

-Now let's put a breakpoint anywhere, like in line 13 of the `pub/index.php` file; press the "Start debugging" button in the "Run" pane (making sure that the "Listen to XDebug" option is selected), and start up the PHP built in server from the integrated terminal with `php -S 0.0.0.0:5000 -t ./pub/ ./phpserver/router.php`.
-Now navigate to `localhost:5000` in your browser and enjoy VS Code's interactive debugging expetience:
+Now let's put a breakpoint anywhere, like in line 13 of the `pub/index.php` file; press the "Start debugging" button in the "Run" pane, near the top left of the screen (making sure that the "Listen to XDebug" option is selected), and start up the PHP built in server from VS Code's integrated terminal with `php -S 0.0.0.0:5000 -t ./pub/ ./phpserver/router.php`.
+Now navigate to `localhost:5000` in your browser and enjoy VS Code's interactive debugging experience:

 ![Debugging Magento in VS Code](./how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development/debugging.png)

 Whew!
 That was quite a bit.
-In this blog post, we've done a deep dive into how to set up all the pieces of a Magento application using Docker containers.
-Then, we captured all that knowledge into a single `docker-compose.yml` file which can be run with the `docker-compose` tool to provision all the infrastructure in out local machine.
-As a cherry on top, we set up interactive debugging of our Magento application with VS Code.
+In this blog post, we've done a deep dive into how to set up all the pieces of a Magento application using Docker containers: MySQL, Ealsticsearch and Magento itself.
+Then, we captured all that knowledge into a single `docker-compose.yml` file which can be run with a single `docker-compose up` command to provision all the infrastructure in our local machine.
+As a cherry on top, we set up interactive debugging of our brand new Magento application with VS Code.
 Thanks to the safety net provided by these tools, I feel like I'm ready to really dig into Magento and start developing customizations, or debugging existing websites.
 If you've been following along this far, dear reader, I hope you do too.